ghalamif/AegisFlow/README.md

 ## Why This Exists

 Modern plants still struggle to capture every millisecond of OPC UA data when networks wobble, brokers stall, or power fails.
-AegisFlow Direct is the thesis project that proved we can ingest **real OPC UA streams straight into a TSDB (Timescale by default) with WAL-grade durability**, zero Kafka, and instrumentation you can defend in an academic viva and deploy on a factory floor the next day.
+AegisFlow is the master’s-thesis-turned-product that proves you can stream **OPC UA → WAL → bounded queue → any TSDB (Timescale by default) with zero brokers**, Prometheus-native observability, WAL replay, and policy-driven backpressure.
+It’s architected for real factories (clean hexagon ports/adapters) and polished enough to drop straight into production—or the chapters of your thesis—without rewrites.
 Prefer QuestDB, Influx, Pinot, or an in-house historian?
-Just plug in a new `ports.Sink` implementation—no other code changes required.
+Swap the sink adapter; nothing else changes.

 - **Clean hexagonal architecture** keeps domain logic independent from hardware quirks.
 - **WAL → bounded queue → TSDB** guarantees replayable durability.